JNP-Solutions/Slacken/metrics/README.md

 ### Common columns in both files

-* Library: genomic library (std or rspc)
+* Library: genomic library: "std" or "rspc" in the case of Slacken, or "kraken2" to indicate that Kraken 2 was used with the std library.
 * Group: sample family (e.g. CAMI2 strain/plant_associated/marine, or the noise model for in silico samples).
-Samples in the same group were classified together in multisample mode.
+When using Slacken, samples in the same group were classified together in multisample mode.
+For strain samples, samples 0-50 and samples 51-99 were classified as two separate groups for technical reasons.
-* Sample: unique sample identifier within the group
+* Sample: unique sample identifier within the group.
+For CAMI2 samples, this corresponds to the CAMI2 sample ID.
 * c: confidence score for Slacken/Kraken 2 classification.
 We evaluated c=0.15, 0.10, 0.05 and 0.00.

 ### All_metrics.tsv (read binning results, pre-Bracken)